Welcome to the sport of AMA Motocross Racing!

 Please make sure to always look over the AMA Rulebook and any Supplemental Rules for the event.

-Pit riding: Riders are allowed to ride their machines to and from the starting gate at 5 mph.
+- Pit Riding: Riders are allowed to ride their machines to and from the starting gate at 5 mph.
 Absolutely no pit racing or burnouts will be tolerated at an AMA-sanctioned event.

-Safety flags: Yellow flags mean there is a problem on the track and you should be in control of your machine and look for the problem so you can avoid it.
+- Safety Flags: Yellow flags mean there is a problem on the track and you should be in control of your machine and look for the problem so you can avoid it.
 Watch the flaggers to see if they are directing you to one side of the track.
 Passing and jumping are not allowed under a yellow flag.
 If a Red Cross flag is out, then there is a problem on the track that is causing a hazard or a rider is receiving assistance.
 Riders must ride with caution.
 No Jumping or passing is allowed through the area where the flag is being displayed.
 If you jump, pass another rider or endanger or hit a track worker, you will be penalized.
 Penalties vary from being docking positions to disqualification for more serious violations.
 This rule is to protect you and your fellow riders and will be strictly enforced.
 Parents of young riders, please explain this very carefully to them so they will know what the different flags mean.

-Cutting the track: Leaving the designated race course is forbidden.
+- Track Cutting: Leaving the designated race course is forbidden.
 A rider must make every effort to stay on the course at all times.
 If forced off the course, riders are expected to slow down and enter at the next safest point.
 A rider can be docked positions or disqualified for cutting the course.

-Unsportsman-like behavior: This includes dirty riding, fighting, profanity, obscene gestures, etc. Violators can be penalized, including disqualification that could include being suspended from AMA-sanctioned events.
+- Unsportsman-Like Behavior: This includes dirty riding, fighting, profanity, obscene gestures, etc. Violators can be penalized, including disqualification that could include being suspended from AMA-sanctioned events.
 Riders are responsible for the actions of their pit crew and family.
 Please make sure to notify the Racing Staff of unsportsman-like behavior immediately.

-Use of alcohol and/or drugs by participants while riding will absolutely not be tolerated at AMA-sanctioned events.
+The use of alcohol and/or drugs by participants while riding will absolutely not be tolerated at AMA-sanctioned events.